preesm/externaldeps/README.md

  - then `p2-maven-plugin` converts (or re-bundle) the jars as OSGi bundles (see https://github.com/reficio/p2-maven-plugin);
  - finaly a p2 repository is generated with all the re-bundled jars and their transitive dependencies.

-This project is distributed under the CeCILL-C license (cee LICENSE file).
+This project is distributed under the CeCILL-C license (see LICENSE file).